 |Benzene, benzol|| |

 |Overview of radiation|

 |Schistosoma haematobium|| |

 |Clonorchis sinensis (Chinese liver fluke)|

-- Definition: Process of classifying tumors based on their histological appearance (degree of differentiation).
+- Definition: the process of classifying tumors based on their histological appearance (degree of cell differentiation)

 Indicators of poor differentiation